PaddlePaddle/XWorld/games/xworld3d/README.md

 sudo apt install ffmpeg libtinyxml-dev
 ```

 Roboschool requires gcc 5.x.
 On Ubuntu 16.04, this requirement is already satisfied.
-On Ubuntu 14.04, you need do
+On Ubuntu 14.04, you need to do
 ```bash
 sudo add-apt-repository ppa:ubuntu-toolchain-r/test
 sudo apt-get update